 Following extensive feedback from stakeholders and further technical work it was clear that our previously proposed scheme based on parking and loading restrictions was unlikely to lead to the changes in behaviour and air quality which we are seeking to achieve.
 Furthermore, a charging scheme provides greater flexibility and can be adapted to cater for the needs of residents and businesses in the area using discounts and exemptions, and may generate some income which can be used to help residents, businesses and others switch to zero emission vehicles.

 Charging schemes are being introduced across the country including in Birmingham, and London already successfully operate charging schemes which have seen significant improvements in air pollution.

 How have people been consulted?

-The consultation in January 2020, resulted in approximately 900 responses, and several changes have been made to the proposals based on the feedback provided as well as experience of COVID-19 and the spring lockdown, and feedback from the temporary bus gates survey in the summer.
+The proposals were based on discussions with businesses affected by the proposals, as well as feedback from the January 2020 ZEZ consultation, the experience of COVID-19 and the spring lockdown, and the feedback from the temporary bus gates survey in the summer.